 Booking.com is available in 43+ languages and has become the most-visited travel site in the world because it offers everything a traveler needs for their upcoming vacation.
 Not only do they provide a wide selection of vacation rentals, they also offer hotels, vacation packages, flights, and transportation options.

 As you can see, Booking.com is a great option to get your vacation rental in front of a significantly larger audience than any of the other platforms.
 And it offers you more flexibility – as a property owner or host, you get to set your prices and your policies.

 That’s why you should definitely consider adding your property to Booking.com.
 Many Airbnb hosts have already set up their listings on the platform, and that’s allowed them to increase their daily revenue and occupancy.

-So What Are Your Benefits?
+How Does Booking.com Work and What Are Your Benefits?

 Setting up an account on Booking.com is rather easy, especially if you are an experienced Airbnb host.
 Here are some of the benefits you’ll enjoy.

 - You can list any type of property for free.

 - It’s possible to import many of the details from your existing listings, so you can save some time.